 It is important to understand that an area is designated as nonattainment or attainment for each NAAQS separately.
 An area may be designated as attainment for one criteria pollutant (a pollutant for which a NAAQS has been established), for example, PM-10, but nonattainment for another criteria pollutant, for example, ozone.
 The practical effect of this overlap is often to subject a single source to CAA compliance requirements with components of both the nonattainment and attainment programs.

-The CAA mandates that each state adopt a SIP that has as its goal the attainment and maintenance of the NAAQS.
+The CAA mandates that each state adopt a State Implementation Plans (SIP) that has as its goal the attainment and maintenance of the NAAQS.
 Upon each SIP program segment being presented to the EPA and approved, the state will be delegated the right to enforce the CAA SIP requirement (a process known as obtaining "primacy").
 However, EPA retains an oversight function, rights for direct enforcement of certain programs and the ability to rescind primacy delegation if the state is not implementing the program in accordance with EPA requirements.

 States failing to meet the stringent federal requirements for the SIP program are subject to loss of federal highway funds, stringent new construction emissions offset requirements and forced implementation of an EPA-created "federal implementation plan" ("FIP") which supersedes the state's authority.